cloud-ark/kubeplus/Operator-FAQ.md

 **Q. What are all the personas involved in developing, installing, using Operators?
 What tools exist for each?**

-A. The three personas involved are - Operator developers/Operator curators, Cluster Admins/DevOps Engineers, Application developers.
+A. The three personas involved are - Operator developers/Operator curators, Cluster Admins/DevOps Engineers, Application/Microservice developers.
 The tools available for each persona are listed in following table:

 - Operator developer/Curator (Developing/Customizing Operators)
   - [sample-controller](https://github.com/kubernetes/sample-controller), [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder), [Operator SDK](https://github.com/operator-framework/operator-sdk), [Helm](https://helm.sh/)